 - 1. Practical Nursing Program courses are set per semester and must be taken concurrently (unless a course is being repeated) as indicated below.
-Students must earn a minimum grade of "75/C" in all NURP and NURS courses.
-All courses within one semester must be satisfactorily completed before progressing to the next semester courses. - a.
-Semester I Courses: NURP 1010P, NURS 1015P, NURS 1061P - b.
-Semester II Courses: NURP 1020, NURS 1062P - c.
+Students must earn a minimum grade in all NURP and NURS courses as listed in the Grading Policy.
+All courses within one semester must be satisfactorily completed before progressing to the next semester courses.
+See Appendix B: NURP Course Progression. - a.
+Semester I Courses: NURP 1010P, NURS 1015P, NURS 1061P, BIOL 1070 or equivalent/higher course with minimum of C - b.
+Semester II Courses: NURP 1020, NURS 1062P, PSYC 2010 with minimum of C - c.
 Semester III Courses: NURP 1030, NURP 2500 - 2.
-Students must pass both the theoretical (earn a minimum grade of 75/C) and clinical (earn "satisfactory" for all clinical outcomes) components of each clinical nursing course.
+Students must pass both the theoretical (as listed in the Grading Policy) and clinical (earn "satisfactory" for all clinical outcomes) components of each clinical nursing course.
 The faculty may dismiss, at any time, a student who gives evidence of being unable to meet program requirements.
 Reasons for dismissal may include, but are not limited to: clinical absences, academic deficiency standing, and unsafe nursing practice. - 3.
-Students who wish to be promoted to next semester courses must: - a.
-Demonstrate satisfactory clinical performance of prior semester clinical NURP courses - b.
-Earn a minimum grade of 75/C in all NURP courses - c.
-Earn a minimum of C in BIOL 1070 or equivalent/higher course - d.
-Earn a minimum of C in PSYC 2010 - 4.
-A minimum cumulative grade point average GPA of 2.0 is required for graduation and for the awarding of a Diploma in Practical Nursing at the completion of the Practical Nurse program. - 5.
+A minimum cumulative grade point average GPA of 2.0 is required for graduation and for the awarding of a Diploma in Practical Nursing at the completion of the Practical Nurse program. - 4.
 Students in the Practical Nursing Program may repeat only one (1) clinical nursing course and one (1) non-clinical nursing course, unless all courses are withdrawn or failed within the same semester.
-All attempts are counted, i.e. when a student withdraws, at any point in the semester before course completion, it will be considered one attempt. - 7.
+All attempts are counted, i.e. when a student withdraws, at any point in the semester before course completion, it will be considered one attempt. - 6.
 Students who fail a nursing course will be dismissed from the Nursing Program and must petition (write a letter to the) Scholastic Standing Committee (SSC) for reinstatement.
 See Scholastic Standing Guidelines for Reinstatement.

-Approved: 5/17; Revised 5/19
+Approved: 5/17; Revised 5/19, 8/21